The SALSA MLPA Probemix P056 TP53 is an in vitro diagnostic (IVD)1

 To be used in combination with a SALSA MLPA Reagent Kit, SALSA Binning DNA SD067 and Coffalyser.Net analysis software.

 .
-Families presenting incomplete features of LFS are referred to as having Li-Fraumeni-like syndrome (LFL) and around 20-40% of these patients have a germline mutation in TP53
+Families presenting incomplete features of LFS are referred to as having Li-Fraumeni-like syndrome (LFL), and 20-40% of these patients have a germline mutation in TP53

-A second form of Li-Fraumeni syndrome (LFS2) is caused by mutations in the CHEK2
+A second form of LFS (LFS2) has been suggested to be caused by mutations in the CHEK2

 The SALSA MLPA Probemix P056-D1 TP53 contains 40 MLPA probes with amplification products between 129 and 490 nucleotides (nt).
 This includes 15 probes for the TP53